JaxPlays-Inc/jaxplays.org/content/shows/Puffs-or-Seven-Increasingly-Eventful-Years-at-a-Certain-School-of-Magic-and-Magic.md

   - Theatre:
   - Basis:
   - Website:
-Genres:
+genres:
   - Play
   - Comedy
   - Parody
-Description: "A fast-paced parody that follows the overlooked 'Puffs' through seven increasingly ridiculous years at a certain school of magic and magic."
+description: "A fast-paced parody that follows the overlooked 'Puffs' through seven increasingly ridiculous years at a certain school of magic and magic."
 ---
 *Puffs, or Seven Increasingly Eventful Years at a Certain School of Magic and Magic* offers a fresh and comedic take on a familiar wizarding world by shifting the focus to the underdogs: the Puffs.
 Across seven school years, the play follows a group of misfit students as they navigate spells, potions, battles and the chaos that always seems to surround a boy wizard who isn’t them.
 With tongue-in-cheek humor, rapid-fire jokes and affectionate parody, *Puffs* celebrates those who never quite made the spotlight but had their own heroic adventures all the same.